kayliereinhart/startup/README.md

 ### Elevator pitch

 Do you ever start making a recipe and then realize you don't have all the ingredients?
-Not anymore, with the Meal Planner application.
-Meal Planner lets you enter recipes, track your ingredients, and plan your meals.
+Not anymore, with the Daily Bread application.
+Daily Bread lets you enter recipes, track your ingredients, and plan your meals.
 The planner tells you if you have enough ingredients to make a recipe, and predicts when ingredients will run out so you know when to go shopping.
 Users can also share and rate recipes, giving you new ideas for meals.

 ### Design